amesclar/regattaTimer-Kicad/README.md

 ## Key Features
 + on/off button to save battery
++ buzzer button for direct connection
-+ push buttons for; buzzer, 2 minute, 3 minute and 5 minute timers
++ timer buttons for; 1 minute, 2 minute, 3 minute and 5 minute durations
-+ onboard button and buzzer for testing
++ pc board buttons and buzzer for testing

 ## Completed Project
 | Buttons | Buzzer | Wiring |